 Harm minimisation is just that - minimising the damage you are doing to yourself.
-There are 2 different schools of thought about this - is telling someone how to 'harm safely' encouraging the problem or equipping people who are going to do it anyway to take responsibility for their health?
+There are two different schools of thought about this; is telling someone how to 'harm safely' encouraging the problem or equipping people who are going to do it anyway to take responsibility for their health?

-Selfharm.co.uk is entirely pro-recovery, but we recognise that a little knowledge can go a long way to ensuring someone stays as safe as possible.
+SelfharmUK is entirely pro-recovery, but we recognise that a little knowledge can go a long way to ensuring someone stays as safe as possible while navigating the road back to health.
 What follows here is some general information about harm minimisation and techniques that you may wish to consider.
-We understand the vast majority of people who self-harm do so in order to make life more bearable, and not to try and end life, so don't run the risk of going too far.

 What's the point?

 What do you cut with?
 Do you cut with the same implement time after time without cleaning it?
-Surgeons only ever use sterile blades and harmers need to aspire to do the same - if nothing anyone can say or do will stop you cutting, make sure you're using a clean blade - not just today, but every time you feel the need to cut.
+Surgeons only ever use extremely sharp, sterile blades and harmers need to aspire to do the same - if nothing anyone can say or do will stop you cutting, make sure you're using a clean blade - not just today, but every time you feel the need to cut.
 You can sterilise implements easily at home, whether you leave them in boiling water or submerge sharps in sterilising fluid.
-Dirty blades will encourage infection, even if it's only you using it.
-And we hope it goes without saying that sharing blades (of ANY kind) is a big no-no. If you can infect yourself, what on earth do you think a shared blade might do?
+Dirty blades will encourage infection, even if it's only you using them.
+It goes without saying that sharing blades (of ANY kind) is a big no-no. If you can infect yourself, what on earth do you think a shared blade might do?

 Up, down, left, right....?

 All the important bits and pieces in your arms and legs run up and down the length of each limb.
-Cutting any part of your body is never a good idea, but cutting lengthwise (as opposed to going across) reduces the risk of severing tendons, arteries and veins.
-As we've said before, cutting across tendons runs the risk of losing movement in that limb altogether, while nicking the wrong vein or artery can lead to a fast death.
+Cutting any part of your body is never a good idea, but cutting lengthwise (as opposed to going across) can reduce the risk of severing tendons, arteries and veins.
+As we've said before, cutting through tendons increases the risk of losing movement in that limb altogether, while nicking the wrong vein or artery can lead to a fast death.
 Cutting lengthwise is not without it's risks, however, as it's always possible you may cut along the length of a vein, which would be a massive risk to your health and require immediate medical attention.

-Cutting on fleshy bits of your body (e.g. thighs) is also thought to be slightly 'safer' as there may be more fat between your skin and all the vital bits underneath.
+Cutting on fleshy bits of your body (e.g. thighs, upper arms, tummy) is also thought to be slightly 'safer' as there may be more fat between your skin and all the vital bits underneath.
 But again we stress, no cutting is ever 'good' cutting - your body is covered by veins and arteries that all lead back to your heart and interrupting the flow of blood to you vital organs will always cause you problems.